dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 #### Training Tricks

-Word2Vect uses some tricks in training.
+Word2Vec uses some tricks in training.
 We will look at some of them.

-- Negative Sampling

 - Subsampling Frequent Words